JohanPlAr/connect-4/README.md

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the [GitHub repository](https://github.com/joahnplar/connect-4), navigate to the Settings tab
+  - In the [GitHub repository](https://github.com/joahnplar/connect-4), navigate to the Settings tab and then choose pages in the left panel.
   - From the source section drop-down menu, select the **Main** Branch, then click "Save".
   - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.